How to Structure a PowerPoint Presentation?

 From here you can select what information will go into your header or footnote at each occasion; it’s up to personal preference!

-Tables of contents are a great way to organize your presentation and give the audience an overview on what they can expect from it.
-To create one, click Insert > Table Of Content button from within PowerPoint program (or use keyboard shortcuts).
-Next select how many slides you want included in this section as well as any information that will appear at each point during its duration such text or images etc..
-Once those settings have been made simply enter completed title for whichever slide stands before us now!
+Tables of contents are a great way to organize your presentation and give the audience an overview of what they can expect from it.
+To create one, click the Insert > Table of Content button from within the PowerPoint program (or use keyboard shortcuts).
+Next, select how many slides you want to be included in this section as well as any information that will appear at each point during its duration such as text or images, etc. Once those settings have been made simply enter the completed title for whichever slide stands before us now!

 To make your PowerPoint presentation really pop, try using the tips above to get it organized.
 Your slides will be clear and concise so that you can keep people engaged for longer periods of time!